Department of Health

 Immunisation information on Better Health Channel

-• The Victorian Government is working with the Commonwealth to implement a National Respiratory Syncytial Virus Mother and Infant Protection Program (RSV- MIPP) for pregnant women and infants in 2025.
+• A Respiratory Syncytial Virus Mother and Infant Protection Program (RSV- MIPP) will be available for pregnant women and eligible infants in 2025 for the prevention of RSV associated lower respiratory tract disease.

 • Refer to the Respiratory syncytial virus (RSV) chapterExternal Link of the Australian Immunisation Handbook for all clinical guidance.

-A nationally consistent immunisation program for mothers and babies will be established in 2025 to protect infants from RSV.
-The National RSV Mother and Infant Protection Program (RSV-MIPP) will offer immunisation products to pregnant women, and infants.
+A nationally consistent immunisation program for mothers and babies will be established in 2025 to protect babies from Respiratory Syncytial Virus (RSV).
+The National RSV Mother and Infant Protection Program (RSV-MIPP) will offer immunisation products to pregnant women, and infants at increased risk of severe RSV.

-A single dose of the RSV vaccine, Abrysvo®, will be provided to pregnant women between 28-36 weeks of their pregnancy under the National Immunisation Program (NIP).
-This vaccine will provide protection against RSV for their infant through the passing of antibodies from the mother to the unborn baby.
+A single dose of the RSV vaccine, Abrysvo®, will be provided to pregnant women between 28-36 weeks of their pregnancy under the National Immunisation Program (NIPExternal Link ) from 3 February 2025.
+Maternal RSV vaccine is administered to protect newborn infants, through the passing of RSV-specific antibodies from the mother to the unborn baby.

 Please monitor this webpage for information and updates on the program implementation details including eligibility criteria, stock availability and clinical guidance.